 Many adults in Milwaukee, WI and all over the US suffer from gum disease at some level.
 Gum disease is often caused by poor dental hygiene and if left untreated, it can develop to a more serious dental condition called Periodontitis.
-Periodontitis is considered a very serious gum infection because it damages the soft tissues that is surrounding the tooth and will eventually destroy the bone that supports your teeth which can result to tooth loss.
+Periodontitis is considered a very serious gum infection because it damages the soft tissues that are surrounding the tooth and will eventually destroy the bone that supports your teeth which can result in tooth loss.

-Periodontitis causes bacteria filled plaque to spread below the patient’s gum line.
+Periodontitis causes bacteria-filled plaque to spread below the patient’s gum line.
 This causes pockets to form adding more chances for infection to breed and spread.
-Overtime the infection will cause the gradual deterioration of the patient’s jaw bone and the bone will recede away from the tooth.
+Over time, the infection will cause the gradual deterioration of the patient’s jaw bone and the bone will recede away from the tooth.